Horse64/core.horse64.org/docs/How to Contribute.md

       ```

       (Run that in a terminal, on Windows
-      e.g. the **git terminal**, in some directory where
+      e.g. the **git terminal**.
+Then enter the directory
-      you keep your software projects.
-Check what directory
-      your terminal is in first, via `pwd` or such!)
+      it creates afterward via `cd`.)

-      Then switch to a new branch in your local repository
+      Then switch to a new branch:
-      with:

       ```bash
       git checkout -b name-for-your-branch
       ```

-      (This needs to be run *inside* your new repo
-      directory.)

    5. Implement and **test** your change.

    6. Make sure to set up a name and e-mail with your
-      local git if you haven't yet, so people know who
+      local git if you haven't yet:
-      made this change.
-For that, you can run this in
-      your local repository directory:

       ```bash
       git config user.name "John Doe"